aryaarun12/Auto-Char-Counter/README.md

 * Clone this repo into your `.vscode/extensions/` folder
 * Refresh your VS Code window

-## Functionality

-It's pretty simple open up a file and the status bar will have an auto-updating character count in it...
+* The status bar will have an auto-updating character count in it